ladysuwhite/Course_Statistical-Computation/README.md

-# Course_Statistical-Computation
+# Coursework_Statistical-Computation
-HWs and Project code (ST790 - course took in 2019)
+RMD file and Project code (Course took in 2019)